Great American Scream Machine (Six Flags Great Adventure): Modifications

-After the first season, the top of the vertical loops were removed and replaced by track with additional strength bracing.
+During the 1992–93 off-season, the top of the vertical loops were removed and replaced by track with additional strength bracing.
 This was due to issues with other Arrow coasters, including Shockwave at Six Flags Great America.
-The top of the original first loop can be found in the monkeys' enclosure in the Wild Safari at Six Flags Great Adventure.
+The top of the original first loop can be found in the baboons' enclosure in the Wild Safari at Six Flags Great Adventure.
 Along with the new loop tops, a trim brake was installed after the first loop.
-The modifications were used to slightly adjust the speed of the train and to alleviate the stress to the ride’s structure and trains.
+The modifications were used to slightly adjust the speed of the train and to alleviate the stress to the ride's structure and trains.

 In 2005, The Great American Scream Machine and Batman and Robin: The Chiller were repainted.

 In 2009, the Liberty (white) train was ad-wrapped as an advertisement for one of the ride's sponsors, got2b Glued Styling Spiking Glue, a hair gel.
 Assorted signs were also placed on the station platform advertising.
 It was the first train in the park to feature advertisements, but as this idea spread throughout the Six Flags chain, it was joined by Kingda Ka and El Toro, whose trains feature The Karate Kid and Stride Gum ads, respectively.

 In the 2010 operating season, guests noticed that the Liberty (white) train was adwrapped as an advertisement for another ride sponsor, Axe, a grooming product for young males.
 Signs for the product could be found around the rides entrance.